 After a session many clients report how relaxed they are.
 “I wasn’t sleeping.
 I was aware of everything around me, but I was very relaxed.”
 They were likely experiencing a level of deep meditation.

 Many forms of meditation result in the clearing of one’s mind which promotes a sense of calm and heightened awareness.
 Scientific studies show that the regular practice of meditation can be a powerful healing tool.
 During meditation, the brain’s activity alters significantly.
 The most well-known brain waves evident during many kinds of meditation are called alpha waves.
 Alpha waves accompany relaxation of the entire nervous system.
 You feel relaxed, calm, lucid, not thinking.
 Sometimes clients move into deeper states where theta waves are prominent.
 These states are associated with deep relaxation and various states of consciousness.

-Here we experience Dynamic Stillness a deep healing state where the transmutation of disease takes place.
+In Biodynamic Craniosacral Work, we experience Dynamic Stillness a deep healing state where the transmutation of condensed areas of energy (areas of physical, emotional trauma) and disease states take place.